-There are some circumstances when the patient’s symptoms cannot be controlled at home and there is a need to have a specialized team provide a General Inpatient Level of Care in an inpatient unit.
+There are some circumstances when the patient’s symptoms cannot be controlled at home, and there is a need to have a specialized team provide a General Inpatient Level of Care in an inpatient unit.
 This setting provides the patient with 24/7 support to help ensure the peace and comfort of the patient.
 Inpatient units can be located within a hospital or dedicated hospice setting.
-Once your symptoms are stabilized you are expected to return to your residence.
+Once your symptoms are stabilized, you are expected to return to your residence.

 Skilled or Assisted Living Facility**

 Patients who are extremely ill may receive hospice care in a hospital setting.
-Our hospice team will work with the hospital staff to ensure your comfort and will closely monitor you.
-When your condition stablizes our hospice team will work with the hospital discharge planner to create a Plan of Care in the appropriate setting.
+Our hospice team will work with the hospital staff to ensure your comfort and closely monitor you.
+When your condition stabilizes, our hospice team will work with the hospital discharge planner to create a Plan of Care in the appropriate setting.